 Since most of the background is dark, noise turns out to be the biggest enemy of star-trails.
 Here are some basics that I wrote about noise earlier – Remove Noise (Add Grain?).
 The two most important sources of noise that we are concerned about in Star-trails are – 1. due to sensor heat and 2. due to irregular amount of light hitting the sensor (shot-noise).

-So, our aim is to keep the sensor as cool as possible and to ensure that the amount of light reaching the sensor is in sufficient amount to not cause shot-noise.
+So, our aim is to keep the sensor as cool as possible and to ensure that the amount of light reaching the sensor is in an insufficient amount so as to not cause shot-noise.
 Capturing less of noise makes the job easier while post-processing.

-There are various methods which astrophotographers use for reducing noise.
-Yes, that fancy term is for photographers who indulge in photography of celestial bodies, including creation of star-trails.
+There are various methods that astrophotographers use for reducing noise.
+Yes, that fancy term is for photographers who indulge in the photography of celestial bodies, including the creation of star-trails.

 In old cameras, use the native ISO of the camera, and then run noise reduction algorithms.
-This is by far the commonest and easiest methods to do.
+This is by far the commonest and easiest method to do.
 The only negative is the time taken by long-exposure noise reduction.
 It takes as much time as the initial exposure itself, forcing the photographer to loose precious time.
-Decision is yours.
-Remember that this is one of those settings that becomes a part of raw file.
+The decision is yours.
+Remember that this is one of those settings that becomes a part of the raw file.
 (Raw files – what affects them).
 Noise reduction will also be required during post-processing.
 If you are planning to do stacking, then switch off noise-reduction.

 A slightly better technique is to wide-open the lens and let in more light than required, practically exposing the image to the right of the histogram (ETTR).